MSc Chiropractic (Graduate Entry)

 How do I apply?

-Applications for 2021 to the MSc Chiropractic (Graduate Entry) course are open through our online application system.
+Applications to the MSc Chiropractic (Graduate Entry) course will reopen late November 2021 and are made through our online application system.
 You will need to provide your educational history, a personal statement and a satisfactory reference.
-Applications for September 2021 entry are now closed.

 For general questions on MSc Chiropractic (Graduate Entry) entry requirements or to register your interest in the course please use the contact form below.